Tuesday, July 6, 2010

 Tea time around the world!

 Hello my dear friends!
 I'm so glad you popped by today for a visit.
-If this is your first time visiting Natasha in Oz {dot} com I hope you enjoy your visit!
+If this is your first time visiting Natasha in Oz {dot} com I hope you enjoy your visit.
+Why not grab a cup of tea and join me for a trip around the world!

 Every afternoon, at about 4pm, my husband rings me and asks me "What's for Tea?"
 When he first asked me this years ago I had no idea what he was on about...was he asking me what kind of tea I was drinking?
 Was he asking me what flavour of biscuit I was eating with my tea?
-Then I discovered that the word "Tea" can have many meanings.
+Then I discovered that the word "Tea" can have many meanings depending where you are in the world.
 The word "Tea" refers to a beverage made with tea leaves but it can also refer to any of several different meals or mealtimes, depending on a country's customs and its history of drinking tea.

 Tea at the Shangri-La Hotel, Singapore